tfeb/dsm/README.md

           keyword-argument-specifications))
 ```

-without blank variables something like this would need to be covered in explicit`ignore` declarations.
+Without blank variables, something like this would need to be covered in explicit`ignore` declarations.

 ## Another example: `define-destructuring-macro`
 `destructuring-match` was designed for writing macros, and it's easy to use it to write this[^4]: